Not every defendant who faces criminal charges will proceed to trial or a plea. Many cases end up being dismissed by the prosecutor or the court.

 Similarly, if the appellate court rules that a search was unconstitutional, and further rules that the evidence may not be considered, that may leave the prosecution with not enough evidence to support a finding of guilt on one or more elements of the charge.

 Now and then, an appellate court will reverse a finding of guilt on the grounds that the jury did not have enough evidence to support its conclusion.
 Most of the time, the defense will have asked the trial judge to enter a judgment of acquittal, before the case went to the jury, and the trial judge will have denied that motion.
 On appeal, the defendant makes the same argument; occasionally, he wins.
 The appellate court reverses and directs the trial judge to enter a judgment of acquittal.

 Courts can hear only those cases that they have the power to hear, which is given to them by legislators and the constitution.
 Now and then, a court oversteps its bounds and hears a case it has no right to hear.
 For example, federal courts can try cases that arise on federal property, but not state property.
 Imagine a robbery on land that the federal trial court thinks is owned by the government, but it turns out (on appeal) that the property is state land.
 The federal appellate court would overturn the conviction (leaving the state free to charge the offense in state court).

+If you are charged with a crime, contact a local attorney immediately.
 A criminal defense attorney can evaluate a criminal case and the evidence and determine whether there are grounds to file a motion to dismiss.
 There may be grounds for dismissing charges that are not mentioned here.
 The attorney also can contact and try to convince the prosecutor to dismiss the charges or try to negotiate an agreement to dismiss.